Check out my YouTube Channel

-The term Post Impressionism was first coined by the English art critic Roger Fry in 1910.
-He had organised an exhibition of the work of Paul Cézanne, Georges Seurat, Paul Gauguin, Vincent van Gogh, Henri de Toulouse-Lautrec, and others in London.
-The exhibition’s title became the name of the art movement.
-These painters began as Impressionists, but each eventually abandoned the style to explore different avenues.
-Impressionism was based, in its strictest sense, on painting nature in terms of the perceived effects of colour and light.
-The Post Impressionists rejected this limited aim in favour of a more ambitious approach.
+The term Post Impressionism was first used by Roger Fry, the English art critic.
+In 1910, he held an exhibition in London of the work of Paul Cézanne, Georges Seurat, Paul Gauguin, Vincent van Gogh and Henri de Toulouse-Lautrec.
+These painters started life as Impressionists, but they eventually abandoned the style to create their own individual styles.
+Impressionist painting was essentially based on the objective recording of nature in terms of the effects of colour and light.
+Claude Monet was the supreme master of the style.